meain/esa/README.md

 esa +new "Create a coding assistant with read_file and list_files functions"
 ```

-It will output a config file which you can use for a coding assistant agent.
+It will output a agent config file which you can use for a coding assistant agent.

 The available flags are:
 - `--debug`: Enables debug mode, printing additional information about the assistant's response and function execution.
-- `--config <path>`: Specifies the path to the configuration file.
-Defaults to `~/.config/esa/default.toml`.
+- `--agent <path>`: Specifies the path to the agent configuration file.
+Defaults to `~/.config/esa/agents/default.toml`.
 - `--ask <level>`: Specifies the confirmation level for command execution.
 Options are `none`, `unsafe`, and `all`.
 Default is `none`.
 - `-c, --continue`: Continue the last conversation with the assistant.
-The conversation history is stored per configuration file.

 ## Configuration